Handbook

 9. Dress and Grooming

 Central Middle School encourages students to take pride in their attire as it relates to the school setting.
 Students should dress in a manner that, in addition to the following guidelines, takes into consideration the educational environment, safety, health and welfare of self and others.
 Students’ clothing must not become a distraction to the educational environment.
 Below is a list of examples of things not allowed in school.
 This list is not all-inclusive.
 Final decisions on student dress code will be made by building administrators.
+Dress and/or grooming that is disruptive or potentially disruptive to the educational process is prohibited, including, but not limited to, the following:

 a.
 Wearing clothing that includes words or pictures which are obscene, vulgar, abusive, discriminatory, racist, sexist or otherwise degrading or sexually suggestive or which promote or advertise alcohol, chemicals, tobacco or any other product that is illegal for use by minors.